-About the Lido
+About The Lido

-In recent years there has been a huge renaissance in lidos and outdoor swimming nationally, and Grange finds itself in the privileged position to have a magnificent Art Deco pool.
+With the renaissance in lidos and outdoor swimming nationally, Grange finds itself in the privileged position to have a magnificent Art Deco Lido.

 About Save Grange Lido Ltd

 The Society has grown year upon year, and now comprises people from a range of different backgrounds and specialisms.
-It includes experts in leisure management, lido operation, business, restoration of historic buildings, tourism, marketing, planning, law, IT, journalism, history and architecture, as well as concerned mums, dads and grandparents.
+It includes experts in leisure management, lido operation, business, civil engineering, restoration of historic buildings, tourism, marketing, planning, law, IT, journalism, history and architecture, as well as concerned mums, dads and grandparents.
 All those involved in the Society are volunteers.